rileyblackwell/WUPHF/README.md

 ## Add your Twilio creditials to a .env file

 Create a .env file and add your Twilio creditials as the environment variables TWILIO_PHONE_NUMBER, TWILIO_ACCOUNT_SID, TWILIO_AUTH_TOKEN
+Also add your email as the environment variable SENDER_EMAIL

 e.g. TWILIO_PHONE_NUMBER = '+1237891234'

-## Add the receipents phone number

-Also in your .env file add the phone number that you wish to call and message as environment variable MY_NUMBER.
+## Add your Sengrid API Key to a sendgrid.env file

+Create a sendgrid.env file and add your API Key for export.

 ## Create a WUPHF!